-Part 1 of this series of posts about a 1991 Stratocaster told the tale of its life in the years before I acquired it: how it had been completely painted over by someone in the past - body, pickguard, neck, fingerboard and tuners, everything, with white latex house paint - and then was rescued and brought back to life and playability by the next two owners.
+Part 1 of this series of posts about a 1991 Stratocaster told the tale of its life in the years before I acquired it, how it had been completely painted over by someone - body, pickguard, neck, fingerboard and tuners, everything, with white latex house paint - and then was rescued and brought back to life and playability by the next two owners.
 By the time I bought it from friend David, it was once again in great shape - looked nice, sounded as good as any Strat out there, and thanks to David's setup and fret work, played like a dream.
-However, it's in my nature to change things to suit myself, and soon after getting this '91 MIM (made in Mexico) Strat, I started to mod it.
+However, it's in my nature to change things to suit myself, and soon after getting this '91 MIM (= Made In Mexico) Strat, I started to mod it.
 The first thing I did was to swap out the tuners for Gotoh vintage Kluson-style machines, and the next was to alter how the body looked.

-Along with that rather strange 'art' treatment, this guitar had also been played a good amount, and over the years the finish on the neck has acquired a fairly nice patina - the maple has become darker, and there are some noticeable wear spots; overall, the neck has a pleasing, worn look to it.
+Along with that rather strange 'art' treatment, this guitar had also been played a good amount, and over the years the finish on the neck has acquired a fairly nice patina.
+The maple has become darker, and there are some noticeable wear spots; overall, the neck has a pleasing, naturally worn look to it.
 However, the body's original finish is some sort of incredibly thick, hard paint that must have been developed to resist aging and wear.
 Besides a few scratches, it was still a light shade of a creamy white-ish color, which may or may not be Olympic White, also known as Beach Boys White.
-In any case, there was a bit of an aesthetic disconnect between the body and the darker neck, as if they had come from two different guitars.
+In any case, there was a bit of an aesthetic disconnect between the newish looking body and the darker aged neck, as if they had come from two different guitars.
 What to do?
 It was time to artificially age the finish, if I possibly could.

 The first thing I did was to remove the pickguard and hardware, and lay the bare body out in the summer sun for a week; this accomplished nothing.
 Last year, I bought a new Mitey Mite one-piece maple Tele neck, whitish pale as the grave, and had some success wiping it down with brown shoe polish, giving that neck a nice golden tan color: